PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

-Associate Editor Comments to Author:
+# Associate Editor Comments to Author:
-Associate Editor
-Comments to the Author:

 Thank you for submitting your manuscript to Methods in Ecology and Evolution, and also to the reviewers for their hard work.
 I found this manuscript very interesting, but like the reviewers I found it difficult to follow in places.
 Below I have a number of recommendations, many of which build on the reviewers' suggestions.
 I urge the author to carefully read through all the reviewers' suggestions, in particular the major comments raised by R2 and R3, every one of which I feel are very important to be addressed.

 This article is unusual, in that it is more of an essay than a standard intro/methods/results/discussion paper.
 There is nothing wrong with that (in fact I applaud it for that), but more needs to be done to make it easy for the reader to understand everything.
 There are many places in the article where it is unclear exactly what the author has done, what the back-up for statements the author has made is, and (perhaps most importantly) what the author's motivation is in choosing a particular approach.
 I encourage the author to write for a broad audience - motivate the biology for those who are already familiar with the ML, and bring the biologist along for the ride with the ML itself.
 I can envisage this being a classic graduate-level ML class reading paper, but only if the reader is brought along for the ride so they can follow the argument.
 This article could have a wide readership and broad impact, but to do that it needs to be clearer.
 The article feels like a labour of love, and I think if the labour is made a little clearer others will love it and engage with it rather than being unable to understand it fully.